-As per the data available as of January 2019, while the US is way ahead of China under the CO2 per capita measurement, China is the world's biggest emitter overall.
-It overtook the US in terms of total emissions back in 2006 and emits more than the US and EU combined.
+As per the data available as of January 2019, while the US is way ahead of China under the CO_2 per capita measurement, China is the world's biggest emitter overall.
+It overtook the US in terms of total emissions back in 2006 and now emits more than the US and EU combined.
 Rapid economic growth and a large population have been driving up China's emissions.
 This chart shows the scale of its contribution to global warming.
-Canada has neither the large population nor the high total greenhouse emissions of China and the US, but when its CO2 emissions measured per person it only heavily on coal for electricity and has a more energy-intense economy than most other G20 countries.
+Canada has neither the large population nor the high total greenhouse emissions of China and the US, but when its CO2 emissions measured per person it only are narrowly misses out on the top spot.
+This is because it's a vast country with a small population and abundant natural resources that are spread across its wilderness, which means it has proportionally high emissions from transport, industry and energy.
+Third on the list behind the US and Canada is South Korea which still relies heavily on coal for electricity and has a more energy-intense economy than most other G20 countries.